kenneth-man/AWS_Cloud_Practitioner_Notes/Miscellaneous.md

 		</strong>
 	</summary>
 	<font size=4>
-		Don’t need to manage the infrastructure level yourself, (hardware and OS); Focus on the deployment and management of applications.
+		Don’t need to manage infrastructure (hardware and OS); Focus on deployment and management of applications.
 	</font>
 </details>